 Determining which social platforms your competitors are using will provide you with a general direction and tell you where you should focus your efforts.

 Check what types of content they post, how frequently they post, and how many comments, likes, and shares their posts get.
 Knowing how active your competitors are and how they engage with their followers will give you an idea of how your own social media strategy should look like.
+A great platform for this is Oktopost.

 Using social media monitoring tools can be very helpful here.
 These tools can let you determine which brands in your field have the biggest influence.
 They can also be helpful in analyzing your competitors’ best-performing content in terms of which type and length of content best engage users, as well as in terms of social shares.